-Requirements Verification Microcontroller interface : The microcontroller should be able to transfer I2C data from both the sensor array module and from the haptic motor driver at 100 kbits/s ± 10% tolerance according to I2C specifications.
-Connect the sensors via the interface PCB and connect the PCB to the corresponding input pin on the ATmega328 chip.
+Requirements Verification Microcontroller interface : The microcontroller should be able to transfer I2C data from both the sensor array module and from the haptic motor driver at least 100 kbits/s according to I2C specifications.
+Connect the sensors via the interface PCB to a pin on the ATmega328 chip.
 Connect the vibration motors to the motor controller.
-Connect the motor controller to an output pin on the ATmega328 chip and power the motor controller with 2V-5.2V Power the ATmega328 chip with a 3.3V (+/-0.3V) power supply.
+Connect the motor controller to a pin on the ATmega328 chip and power the motor controller with 3.3V (+/-0.3V).
+Power the ATmega328 chip with a 3.3V (+/-0.3V) power supply.
 Write and load a test code that reads from the sensor pins and write different level outputs onto the ATmega328 chip.
 Run the code.
 The requirement is verified when the console prints the sensors' outputs and the motors are vibrating at an increasing intensity.